Immerse To Learn: 360 Degree Video and VR in Workplace Training

 In this sense, he is a passionate supporter of the digitalization of continuing education.

-Head of B.A Department, Faculty of Instructional Technologies, Holon Institute of Technology (HIT), Israel
+Head of Undergraduate Studies, Faculty of Instructional Technologies, Holon Institute of Technology (HIT), Israel

 Dr. Dan Kohen-Vacs holds a Ph.D. in Computer and Information Science from Linnaeus University (LNU, Sweden).
-He is the Head of the bachelor program, senior lecturer, and researcher in the Faculty of Instructional Technologies at the Holon Institute of Technology in Israel.
-Dan is one of the founders of the faculty and is the inaugurator and leader of the technological branch of studies.
+He is the Head of the bachelor's program, senior lecturer, and researcher in the Faculty of Instructional Technologies at the Holon Institute of Technology in Israel.
+Dan is one of the faculty founders, inaugurator, and leader of the technological branch of studies.
 He led numerous projects that resulted in the deployment of environments used for Technologically Enhanced Learning (TEL).

 His ongoing efforts focus on innovative solutions supported by various technologies including Full-Stack development (Web), Mobile applications, Virtual/Augmented/Mixed Reality, Internet of Things (IoT), and Humanoid and Social Robotics.

-Dan conducts his efforts while fostering his academic circle of excellence, inviting students from all backgrounds, providing them with unique opportunities to acquire knowledge and tools enabling them to conceptualize, design, and technologically develop TEL environments.
+Dan conducts his efforts while fostering his academic circle of excellence, inviting students from all backgrounds, and providing them with unique opportunities to acquire knowledge and tools enabling them to conceptualize, design, and technologically develop TEL environments aimed at realistic settings.